alphagov/content-store/doc/route_registration.md

 **Note:** it is invalid for the redirects array to include the base_path.
 The only exception is redirect items, which are described in redirect_item.md.

-Redirects are specified in the redirects array.
-These optionally specify a destination path, which if ommitted defaults to the base_path.
+Redirects are specified in the redirects array, and specify a destination as well as a path and type.

-e.g. given the following request:
+e.g. given a request including the following fields:

     PUT /content/foo
     {
       "redirects": [
         {"path": "/foo.json", "type": "exact", "destination": "/api/foo.json"},
-        {"path": "/foo/obsolete-part", "type": "exact"}
+        {"path": "/foo/obsolete-part", "type": "exact", "destination": "/foo"}
       ]
     }